ishukhanchi/Activity-fetcher-user-activity-detection-system/README.md

    * From the given inputs choose one accordingly.

    And to run the php code:
    * Make sure you have LAMP setup installed on your Ubuntu OS.
+   * If not click on the [link](https://www.wikihow.com/Install-XAMPP-on-Linux)
    * Cpoy your php files in a display folder.
-   * Copy the display folder in wwwvar/html folder.
+   * Copy the display folder in var/www/html folder.
    * Open your browser and type localhost/display/filename

   Any changes and upgradations in the projet are welcomed.